brettvitaz/mtga-wine/README.md

 ### Enjoy

 If all has gone well, an executable Mac application will be deposited in 'out/MTGA.app'.
 You may move this to your Applications directory and run it as you would any other application.
 You may also remove the 'tmp' directory to free up space.

+## Updating

+Locate the MTGA application created in the previous step (probably /Applications), right click on the app icon and select "Show Package Contents".
+Open the "bin" directory and double click on "Update.command".
+This will launch an update script in a terminal window that downloads and installs the latest version.
+Once complete, close the terminal window and run the MTGA application as normal.

 ## Troubleshooting